JXVD/jxvd.github.io/private/_posts/2022-06-19-Ori-Jumping.markdown

 There isn't a large difference between jumps at 350 and 450, there is very little extra height or extra airtime.

 Horizontal speed does not affect jump height at all.
 A jump done from a standing position will be the same as one done from a full sprint.

+Landing from a jump doesn't change speeds at all, but if an X input is held at all, there is a special landing animation for transition into running.
+This is very noticable if the X input is just past the movement threshold, after landing, Ori will start to run for a moment before immediately snapping into a tip toe animation.